 Do you stay in touch with other University of Plymouth alumni or lecturers?

 Yes, the dance company that I worked for, Exim Dance, are very well supported by the University.
 It was set up by four Plymouth University graduates, not including myself, and the theatre and performance staff at the University have continued to support and mentor us over the last five years.

 Would you recommend undertaking a course with the University of Plymouth, and why?

 Yes.
 Plymouth is a really nice place to study.
 As well as thoroughly enjoying the course content and the university campus, I also enjoyed living in Plymouth itself.
 Being so near to the moors and the coast makes it an interesting place to live and with the city continuing to grow with the amount of arts happening here, it makes it a really exciting place to be working, especially as a dancer.

-I really enjoyed the dance theatre course: it is very performance based and the skills that I learnt during my studies I feel are unique compared to what other dance students at other universities are learning.
+I really enjoyed the dance theatre course: it is very performance-based and the skills that I learned during my studies I feel are unique compared to what other dance students at other universities are learning.

 Is there anything else which you would like to share with our current students?